damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/content-marketing/index.html.md

 - [How to add or remove users to a channel](https://support.google.com/youtube/answer/4628007?hl=en)
 - The direct link to add and remove users for the manager is [here](https://plus.google.com/u/0/b/107491817347842790515/pages/settings/admin).
 - If you’d like to add video bumpers to the beginning or end of your video, please download from this [issue](https://gitlab.com/gitlab-com/gitlab-artwork/tree/master/video-bumpers).
+- **Protip:** If you’re using [ScreenFlow](http://www.telestream.net/screenflow/) to record a screencast, there’s a [checkbox to remove background noise](http://www.telestream.net/telestream-support/screen-flow/help/Editing.06.21.html) from your audio.

 ### Monthly Program